In the Lab:

 Orolingual Pressures for Speech and Swallowing

 With this technology, we can objectively measure and document lip and tongue strength as well as airflow and pressure.
 These measures are integral to our research.
-Additionaly, they inform clinical diagnostics and can be used to set therapeutic targets and provide biofeedback during exercises.
+Additionally, they inform clinical diagnostics and can be used to set therapeutic targets and provide biofeedback during exercises.

 University and Community Collaborators: